Chances (novel)

 Chances is a 1981 novel by Jackie Collins and the first in her Santangelo novels series.
 The novel has three focal points, two of them focusing on the main characters of the novel and a third during the New York City blackout of 1977.
+The novel made the New York Times Bestseller list upon its release.

 Synopsis

 Chances is broken up into parts.
 The first part looks at the blackout in New York City and how this affects the main characters.
 The second is focused on Gino Santangelo and later includes his children Lucky and Dario.
 The third part examines the life of Carrie Berkley and later her son Steven.

 July 14/15 1977, New York City/Philadelphia

-The blackout, a real event that Collins describes in some detail affects all the major characters either directly or indirectly.
+The blackout, a real event that Collins describes in some detail, affects all the major characters either directly or indirectly.